POSITION SUMMARY: Provide high level and patient-centered care in the discipline of Family Medicine.

 MINIMUM REQUIRED QUALIFICATIONS:

-- At least three (3) years clinical patient care experience as a specialist in OB-GYN.
+At least three (3) years clinical patient care experience as a specialist in Family Medicine.

 - A large portion of this position required reliance on verbal memory and new learning.
 Efficiency in processing of verbal information, either in written or spoken form, is a major requirement and prerequisite of the job.
 The individual must be able to attend to and process multiple bits of information simultaneously.
 The individual must be able to organize and categorize this information effectively so that later recall is feasible.